about this participant:

 Found 131-180 of 304 tested chemicals

-Sara Corbett's blood and urine contained 131-180 of 304 industrial compounds, pollutants and other chemicals tested, including chemicals linked to birth defects and developmental delays, brain and nervous system toxicity, and cancer.
+Sara Corbett's blood and urine contained 131-180 of 304 industrial compounds, pollutants and other chemicals tested, including chemicals linked to brain and nervous system toxicity, immune system toxicity, and reproductive toxicity and fertility problems.

 Summary of chemicals found in Sara Corbett